qoomon/docker-host/README.md

 ##### Podman Only

-* You probably need to load `nf_nat` kernal module by running following commands
+* You probably need to add `nf_nat` kernal module to podman machine by running following commands

   ```shell
   podman machine ssh